Ruslan Kravchenko: Public and professional activities

-As head of the Bucha district prosecutor’s office of the Kyiv region he has established efficient, comprehensive operational processes in terms of proper collection and documentation of evidence during the investigation of war crimes of Russians against the Ukrainian civilian population during the occupation in 2022.
+As head of the Bucha district prosecutor’s office of the Kyiv region, he has established various operational processes in terms of proper collection and documentation of evidence during the investigation of war crimes of Russians against the Ukrainian civilian population during the occupation in 2022.

 Awards

 In 2016, he was awarded the Order of Danylo Halytskyi and the Presidential Award "For Participation in the Anti-Terrorist Operation."

 In 2018, he was awarded the "Badge of Honor."

 In 2019, he received the badge "For Conscientious Service in the Prosecutor's Office."

 In 2022, he gained the "Order of Merit", III degree.